nrfconnect/ncs-zigbee/docs/architectures.rst

 It also has the following disadvantages:

-* For some uses, the nRF SoC's MCU can be to slow to handle both the application and the network stack load.
+* For some uses, the nRF SoC's MCU can be too slow to handle both the application and the network stack load.
 * The application and the network stack share flash and RAM space.
   This leaves less resources for the application.
 * Dual-bank DFU or an external flash is needed to update the firmware.